Buying a Home in 2023: Your step-by-step guide

 9. Do your final walkthrough

 Always do one final walk-through of the home before you close.
-This is your opportunity to ensure that your new home is still in good condition and any repairs that you have requested have been completed to your satisfaction.
+This is your opportunity to ensure that your new home is still in good condition and that any repairs that you have requested have been completed to your satisfaction.

 10. Close on your new home